ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

     - `-C "root@pve"`\
       To set a comment associated with the generated key pair, most commonly used to put a string following the schema `[username]@[hostname]`.

-4. The ssh-keygen command will ask you two things:
+4. The ssh-keygen command asks you two things:

     - `Enter file in which to save the key (/root/.ssh/id_ed25519):`\
       Leave this question empty, the default path is the good one.